 Firstly, all travellers must have a valid passport, or an ID card if they’re already a citizen of an EEA country.
 Then comes the tricky bit.
 There are different kinds of documentation depending upon which country you are a citizen of and which country you intend to go to.

 If you are coming from a visa-waiver country, you will now need to apply for an ETIAS to travel into the Schengen Zone visa-free.
-The ETIAS is a new system, launched in 2022, that allows for visa-free travel into all 26 countries in this area.
-If you are coming from a non-visa-waiver country, you will need to apply for a Schengen Visa.
+The ETIAS is a new system that allows for visa-free travel into all 26 countries in this area.
+Once planned for 2022 it is now expected to come into operation in 2024.
+If you are coming from a non-visa-waiver country after that you will need to apply for a Schengen Visa.

 If you are planning to travel to a country outside of the Schengen Zone and you’re coming from a visa-waiver country, you will not need a visa provided you do not exceed the 90-day stay limit.
 If you are from a non-visa-waiver country, you will have to apply for a visa to enter your destination country.